 Brenda Sue saw yet another side of Ben.
 She couldn’t speak, had Down syndrome and a severe intellectual disability, but she knew how to get to him.
 She was the only person I ever saw him get mad at.
 Sometimes she’d sit across from him at lunch, then grin as she shoved the table into his belly.
 Or she’d sneak up behind him in the hall, drop orange peels down his back, then scamper away, laughing.
 Ben, enraged, would cry out, but that only encouraged her.
 She reminded him of the small, agile antagonists who had been getting the better of him all his life.

 His first year at the Center, Ben worked in the assembly section of the Glass Department.
-The assembler began with an ordinary, clear glass—these ranged in size from jiggers to drinking glasses to goblets—on the outside of which he or she glued small pieces of colored glass, creating a mosaic effect.
+The assembler began with an ordinary, clear glass; these ranged in size from jiggers to drinking glasses to goblets.
+On the outside of the glass the assembler glued small pieces of colored glass, creating a mosaic effect.
 Later, a grouter applied black grout to the outside of the glass, filling the spaces between the pieces.
 Finally, a steelwooler removed any grout that had dried on top of the pieces.
 The glass was then sold as a candleholder: a lighted candle inside the glass would shine through, and highlight, the different colors.

 After a few months he was completing nine or ten glasses a day.
 He was probably capable of fifteen or more, but in the afternoons he practically stopped working.
 His mind would wander, and Molly had to push to keep him moving at all.